-A chronic illness is one that lasts for a very long time and usually cannot be cured completely.
-Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus, and multiple sclerosis.
-Many of these conditions can be improved through diet, exercise, and healthy living, in addition to medication.
+A chronic illness is one that lasts for a long time and usually can’t be completely cured.
+Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus and multiple sclerosis.
+Many of these conditions can be improved through diet, exercise and healthy living, in addition to medication.

 What are the symptoms of depression?